-In assessing operational risk, we focus on the ability of key transaction parties to perform their roles during the life of the transactions and the risk mitigants should there be any disruptions in their operations.
-For counterparty risk assessment, we evaluate the ability and willingness of the key related parties such as swap counterparties, guarantors, and liquidity providers in fulfilling their contractual obligations in relation to the issuing entity.
+For operational and administrative risk assessment, we focus on key parties' ability to perform their roles throughout the life of the transactions, and the risk mitigants for potential disruptions in their operations.
+In counterparty risk assessment, we evaluate the ability and willingness of key related parties, such as swap counterparties, guarantors, and liquidity providers, to fulfill their contractual obligations.
+Regarding legal and tax issues, our focus is on the bankruptcy remoteness of the issuer and the isolation of assets used to back the transactions.
+Additionally, all taxes involved in the transactions and the parties responsible for tax payments must be addressed in the cash flow analysis.